aciandri/University_Projects/social_demography-project/README.md

 The results show a significant quadratic effect of the educational level on the number of children at the end of the reproductive age.

-The full results and analysis are presented in the pdf report uploaded in this fold (in Italian).
+The full analysis is presented in the pdf report uploaded in this fold (in Italian).

 ## Project structure
 The STATA code uploaded here contains all the steps conducted for the analysis: